char-WU/UOA-stats220/README.md

 # UOA-STATS220
 Welcome to my UOA-STATS220 repository!

 This repository is for projects related to the STATS220 course at the University of Auckland.

 # Contents
 1. Projects overview
 2. Contact information

 ## Projects overview
-The uploaded projects mainly consists of HTML files, each representing a project.
+The uploaded projects mainly consists of **HTML files**, each representing a project.
 1. Project 1: MEME Creation
    * index.html
      _Using R package Magick to create a meme and add animation._